joewalnes/msp430-shiftbrite/README.md

 power the ShiftBrite from a separate power source to the MSP430, that's fine, so long as you connect the grounds together.

-Connect the ShiftBrite 'Enable', 'Clock', 'Latch' and 'Data' pins to free pins on the MSP430.
-Assuming these are connected to pins 1.0, 1.1, 1.2 and 1.3 respectively.
+Connect the ShiftBrite 'Data In', 'Latch In', 'Clock In' and 'Enable' pins to free pins on the MSP430.
+Assuming these are connected to pins 1.4, 1.5, 1.6 and 1.7 respectively.
 Initialize the library:

     shiftbrite sb;
-    sb.enable_pin = BIT0; // Pin 1.0
+    sb.data_pin   = BIT4; // Pin 1.4
-    sb.clock_pin  = BIT1; // Pin 1.1
+    sb.latch_pin  = BIT5; // Pin 1.5
-    sb.latch_pin  = BIT2; // Pin 1.2
+    sb.enable_pin = BIT6; // Pin 1.6
-    sb.data_pin   = BIT3; // Pin 1.3
+    sb.clock_pin  = BIT7; // Pin 1.7
     shiftbrite_init(&sb);

 To enable or disable the LED: